taceon/proxmox_hookscript_zfs_backup/readme.md

 ## Explain

-`shared_folder_backup.sh` create snapshot of your primary server's ZFS dataset and send the snapshot to backup server for backup.
-It relies on ssh, so make sure create key based ssh access for automation.

-`vzdump-hook.sh` is a hook attached to a vm backup process, it calls the `shared_folder_backup.sh` when the backup process finishes.
+`vzdump-hook.sh` is a hookscript attached to VM backup process, once the backup process of a certain vm enters a certain stage, `vzdump-hook.sh` will be called.

-This way, whenevern the vm backup finishes, the script will also backup the ZFS dataset

 Customize to your setup before deploy